 <img height="1" width="1" style="display:none;" alt="" src="https://analytics.twitter.com/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0"> <img height="1" width="1" style="display:none;" alt="" src="//t.co/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0">

-Next month you are likely to hear more than the average chatter about the benefits of a vegetarian diet.
+During the month of October, you are likely to hear more than the average chatter about the benefits of a vegetarian diet.
 But for more than a million older adults seeking a healthy lifestyle, Vegetarian Awareness Month is year-round.

-About 40 years ago Anne and Ed Wardwell decided to try a vegetarian diet, inspired by the bestseller Diet for a Small Planet and upset over the ethical treatment of farm animals.
-The couple was hooked, so nine years ago when they moved to Kendal at Oberlin having a daily vegetarian meal was a deal-breaker.
+Nearly five decades ago, Anne and Ed Wardwell decided to try a vegetarian diet, inspired by the bestseller Diet for a Small Planet and upset over the ethical treatment of farm animals.
+The couple was hooked, so when they moved to Kendal at Oberlin, they knew having a daily vegetarian meal was essential to their health and overall well-being.

 Anne is one of approximately 7.3 million Americans (1.2 million who are over 55) who follow a vegetarian-based diet, according to a study published by Vegetarian Times.
 More than half of vegetarians say they follow such a diet to improve their overall health, followed by environmental concerns.